IsaFoL/IsaFoL/Weidenbach_Book/README.md

 ## Execution ##
 1. [Isabelle2016-1](http://isabelle.in.tum.de/website-Isabelle2016-1/) is required to process the files
 2. The [Archive Of Formal Proofs](https://www.isa-afp.org) is needed for the Refinement Framework.
 Please refer to the [installation instructions](https://www.isa-afp.org/using.shtml).
-3. To process all the theory files, simply load `Weidenbach_Book.thy'` in Isabelle2016-1.
+3. To process all the theory files, simply load `Weidenbach_Book.thy` in Isabelle2016-1.

 ## Testing the code ##